What is the best investment opportunity in Canada?

 Option 1: a local solution in your country of residency

-Canadian expats living overseas might want to invest with a local brokerage and focus on real estate in the local area.
+Canadian expats living overseas looking for investment options in Canada might want to invest with a local brokerage and focus on real estate in the local area.
 In other words a Dubai broker if you live in the UAE, or a UK broker if you live in London.

 This has several advantages and disadvantages.
 For Canadians living in the United States, this is probably the most tax-efficient option.